tdude92/duthree/README.md

 # duthree
-A Discord bot that uses Markov Chains to generate text messages :)
+A Discord bot that uses Markov Chains to generate text messages.

-the name's duthree bc my username's dutwo x)

 # Examples
 The default Markov model duthree uses is the Bee Movie script.